 2) Have the Employee Complete a W-4 Form

 The IRS Form W-4 indicates the number of allowances an employee wants to claim.
 This is important because it determines how much you need to withhold from the employee’s paycheck.
-Download this form from the IRS website or use this downloadable PDF version for an electronic record.
+Download this form from the IRS website for an electronic record.

 The IRS requires you to keep employment tax records (including the W-4) for at least four years after the taxes were paid.
 State recordkeeping laws may apply as well, so be sure to check.